 At 1st level, you gain the ability to create magical, transparent force shields by tracing a glyph with your fingers.

-As an action or a reaction when a creature you see within range is hit by an attack or forced to make a Saving throw, you can choose one point or creature within 30 feet and trace a divine glyph towards it.
+As an action or a reaction when a creature you see within 30 feet is hit by an attack or forced to make a saving throw, you can choose one point or creature within 30 feet and trace a divine glyph towards it.
 A 10-foot radius sphere of force shields centered on it springs into existence and moves with it while you concentrate, as if concentrating on a spell, for up to 10 minutes.

 The target, creatures and objects you choose gain a +3 bonus to AC and Saving throws while they remain in the area.